-2.2.
 Research Tools

 We used an anonymous, closed, self-completion questionnaire for the study.
 We did not find questionnaires in Hebrew that measured the research variables, so English-language questionnaires were translated by the researchers.
-Selected questions were from validated existing surveys [24,25], while adding more questions to adapt the questionnaire to the Israeli context.
+Selected questions were from validated existing surveys (Hope, 2016; Japan-Caribbean Climate Change Project, 2016), while more questions were added to adapt the questionnaire to the Israeli context.

 In the first phase, the relevant questions were translated from English to Hebrew, then from Hebrew to English, and back again to Hebrew; then the versions were compared to verify the reliability of the translation.
 In the second phase, the questionnaire was validated by health and environmental experts using a content validation method.
 A pilot study was conducted subsequently among ten students who did not study at Ashkelon Academic College, and four unclear questions were edited.